Spec 001 — Registration¶

 Schema integration¶

-Per 010-Schemas.md: in dynamic hosts, the :spec metadata key holds a Malli schema.
-The CLJS reference validates against :spec in dev builds at the appropriate boundary (event vector before handler runs; sub return after compute; app-db after each handler).
+Per 010-Schemas.md: in dynamic hosts, the :schema metadata key holds a Malli schema.
+The CLJS reference validates against :schema in dev builds at the appropriate boundary (event vector before handler runs; sub return after compute; app-db after each handler).
 In production the validation is elided.

-In static hosts, the type system handles shape correctness instead of :spec.
-The metadata-map shape is the same; the :spec key may be omitted, or used as documentation for runtime inspection without runtime validation.
+In static hosts, the type system handles shape correctness instead of :schema.
+The metadata-map shape is the same; the :schema key may be omitted, or used as documentation for runtime inspection without runtime validation.

 The exact validation timing rules and dev-vs-prod elision live in Spec 010.